Santiago del Estero Province: History

 At the beginning of the 20th century Santiago del Estero acquired part of the lands that were the subject of a dispute with Chaco Province.
 By then the province had four cities and 35,000 inhabitants, most of whom lived in precarious conditions.
 The construction of the Los Quiroga dam in 1950 enabled the productivity of the otherwise arid land to be increased by irrigation.

 During the 1890s, national policy makers were made aware of a little-publicized tourist route northwest of the city of Santiago del Estero, whereby, despite the abject lack of transportation or lodging amenities, a steady stream of visitors rode on horseback over craggy terrain for hours for the sake of enjoying a cluster of mineral springs rarely mentioned since Spaniards had first noticed them in 1543.

 The Argentine Department of Agriculture commissioned University of Buenos Aires chemistry professor Hercules Corti to study the springs.
 Completing his report in 1918, Corti stated that the Río Hondo Hot Springs were among the most therapeutic on earth and, coming at a time when mineral springs were becoming a leading destination for health tourism, Río Hondo quickly began attracting visitors from all over Argentina.
 Set aside as a public resort in 1932, the first formal hotel facilities were opened in the late 1940s.

 In 1948, the province elected Peronist activist Carlos Arturo Juárez Governor of the province.
 Santiago del Estero's central political figure during the late 20th century, Juárez was energetic and ambitious, and he soon became indispensable to local politics (mostly by proxy).
-Regarded as a Caudillo, by the 1990s, was readily ordering his opponents' deaths, including those of former Governor César Iturre in 1996 and of Bishop Gerardo Sueldo in 1998.
+Regarded as a Caudillo, by the 1990s, he was readily ordering his opponents' deaths, including those of former Governor César Iturre in 1996 and of Bishop Gerardo Sueldo in 1998.

 The deaths of two local young women, however, exposed Juárez's assassin, Antonio Musa Azar, and, faced with undeniable links to Musa Azar's litany of past murders and extortions, Juárez resigned in late 2002.
-His wife, Nina Aragonés de Juárez, was hand-picked to replace him; she was herself removed from office by order of President Néstor Kirchner in March 2004.
+His wife, Nina Aragonés de Juárez, was hand-picked to replace him; she was herself removed from office by the order of President Néstor Kirchner in March 2004.